 It’s not the arena that’s going to make us GREATER.

 It’s each and every one of YOU.

-This debate reminds me a story Simon Sinek shares.
-He was invited to speak at a great Microsoft event, and he noticed that everyone at Microsoft, all the employees, all the execs, all the speakers talked about how they could beat out Apple and be better than apple.
+This debate reminds me of a story Simon Sinek shares.
+He was invited to speak at a great Microsoft event, and he noticed that everyone at Microsoft, all the employees, all the execs, all the speakers talked about how they could beat out Apple and be better than Apple.

 He was then invited to speak at an Apple event.
-And at Apple, he noticed that everyone – from the employees, the execs and the speakers, spoke about how they can better serve their market.
+And at Apple, he noticed that everyone—from the employees to the execs and the speakers—spoke about how they can better serve their market.
 How they can add more value to the client.
 How Apple can transform more lives.
 How Apple’s products can be improved and be world class.

 THAT is the difference between these two companies.
-One is constantly looking around, looking at others, focusing on outside forces – while the other is all about being the best FOR their client, not to beat the other.
+One is constantly looking around, looking at others, focusing on outside forces, while the other is all about being the best FOR their client, not beating the other.

 And where focus goes, energy flows.

 The other day I was consulting for a client and they were going on and on about how the arena is going to change the traffic flow to their store, and my remark was short, to the point and 100% accurate.